realtyem/synapse-workers/README.md

 * *NGINX_GZIP_MIN_LENGTH*: If a response is smaller than this(in bytes), just send it.
   Normal default is 20, which is really tiny and a waste of time to try and compress.
   New default is 200, but could probably put this at a MTU frame size for efficiency.

+### Proxy Buffering
+* *NGINX_PROXY_BUFFERING*: Defaults to "on", change to "off" to disable buffering of responses from Synapse to clients.
+See also `NGINX_PROXY_BUFFER_SIZE_BYTES` below.
+* *NGINX_PROXY_REQUEST_BUFFERING*: Defaults to "on", change to "off" to disable buffering of requests from clients to Synapse.
+This enables the usage of `NGINX_CLIENT_BODY_BUFFER_SIZE_BYTES` below.
+* *NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES*: The main size tunable, defaults to 8k(8192).
+Most other buffer size variables are multipliers of this number, so allow adjusting all of them at once with a single tunable.
+Fine-tuning, if required, is below.

+#### Proxy Buffering fine-tuning
+* *NGINX_PROXY_BUFFER_SIZE_BYTES*: The initial buffer for a response is this big, defaults to `NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES`. **However**, if `NGINX_PROXY_BUFFERING` is disabled, it will default to 32 * `NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES` instead.
+* *NGINX_PROXY_BUSY_BUFFERS_SIZE_BYTES*: The effective lock size for the currently being filled from upstream buffer.
+Defaults to 2 * `NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES`
+* *NGINX_PROXY_TEMP_FILE_WRITE_SIZE_BYTES*: When a response is to large to fit into the proxy buffer, it is written to a temporary file.
+This determines how much data is written at once.
+Defaults to 2 * `NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES`
+* *NGINX_CLIENT_BODY_BUFFER_SIZE_BYTES*: While not strictly a proxy buffering variable, it is related because of proxying of requests to an upstream.
+This allows for large incoming requests to not be written to a temporary file before being proxied.
+Defaults to 1024 * `NGINX_PROXY_BUFFER_PAGE_SIZE_BYTES`.
+The math that rationalizes this has to do with maximum incoming PDU and EDU sizes and counts in a single Synapse `Transaction`, and is more thoroughly documented in `nginx.conf.j2` in this repo.
+* *NGINX_PROXY_READ_TIMEOUT*: Defaults to "60s".
+Sometimes upstream responses can take more than a minute between successive writes, use this to accommodate.
+Don't forget the 's' to denote seconds.

+#### Further Notes about Nginx
+* The `SYNAPSE_MAX_UPLOAD_SIZE` above is also used to limit incoming traffic in Nginx.
+  This guard exists to prevent a DOS style attack against Synapse directly.
+While Synapse has utilities to reject large uploads, they will not begin working until after the transfer has completed.
+For example, someone uploads a 50GB image file to Synapse, thereby taking up a huge amount of disk space *before* it is rejected and removed, causing several systemic problems including database out-of-space errors.